plediii/pbs_util/README.md

 ### pbs_map

-The collection of command line utilities in pypbs are useful for gluing together non-trivial PBS jobs at the command line; however they can not address how to divide a large set of small jobs in an optimal way to the compute nodes.
+The collection of command line utilities in `pbs_util` are useful for gluing together non-trivial PBS jobs at the command line; however they can not address how to divide a large set of small jobs in an optimal way to the compute nodes.
 There is often a non-neglible delay between